 Why is that?

 Many of those who sustain injuries such as ACL tear, often can suffer from a number of psychological disturbances.
-Among these are self-blame, resentment, anxiety, depression and even symptoms of PTSD.
+Among these are self-blame, resentment, anxiety, my depression treatment and even symptoms of PTSD.
 All of these can adversely affect not only your functional recovery but even your physical healing.

 Often people recovering from an ACL tear continue to relive their injury.
 They will often have thoughts of self-doubt (what did I do wrong?), shame (I’m not good enough or I let my parents, coaches and team down) and fear (I won’t be as good as I was or I may get reinjured).
 These thoughts can impact one’s ability to return to their sport and can affect performance even if they do.

 Additionally, in more severe cases, some will experience profound loss, despair and even clinical depression.
 Sometimes these symptoms can lead to substance abuse and even, in the most serious cases, thoughts of suicide.
 Obviously, anyone suffering from these severe states will not only be much less likely to return to their preinjury sport but will likely suffer in many other aspects of their life.